-Dawn Rose is an early career researcher in the psychology of music and movement.
+Dawn Rose is a researcher in the psychology of music and movement.

 Her background as a professional musician (drummer), music teacher and performing artist has informed her research interests.
 Dawn completed the MSc Music, Mind and Brain MSc. at Goldsmiths, University of London, and continued there for her PhD.
 Her doctoral work investigated effects of music education on cognitive, behavioural and socio-emotional domains in children alongside expertise in adults.

 A postdoctoral fellowship at the Dance Psychology lab at the University of Hertfordshire followed where Dawn investigated how rhythms in music and sound affect synchronisation and entrainment in people with and without Parkinson's disease.
 There she won a Parkinson's UK network grant and also and early career research award to develop The Dance Sophistication Index in collaboration with Goldsmiths, University of London.